Today's Articles

 Sam Lacy’s birth in 1903 is celebrated on this date.
 He was a Black journalist.

 Sam Lacy grew up in Washington, D.C., played semi-pro baseball, coached municipal basketball, attended Howard University, and performed odd jobs before becoming a professional sportswriter.
-Lacy's career in print journalism began in the 1920s, working as a sports writer at the Washington Tribune under the guidance of Editor Lewis Lautier.
+Lacy's career in print journalism began in the 1920s when he worked as a sports writer at the Washington Tribune under the guidance of Editor Lewis Lautier.
 He was managing editor and sports editor there from 1934-39 before moving to Chicago as assistant national editor for the Chicago Defender from 1940-43.

 He returned to Baltimore to become a columnist and sports editor for the weekly Baltimore Afro-American Newspapers, positions he still holds today.
 He wrote "A to Z," a widely popular column for many years.
 Through 17 presidential elections, this crusader in the 1930s and '40s devoted his columns to desegregating baseball in the major leagues.